India US trade deal impact: Sona BLW, Gokaldas, Bharat Forge, SRF shares gain up to 20%; here's why - BusinessToday

-Shares of auto ancillaries, textiles and chemicals, pharma and information technologies companies surged up to 20 per cent in Tuesday's trade after the India and US announced a trade deal, as the sectors are seen as key beneficiaries of cut in US tariff on Indian goods at 18 per cent, down from 25 per cent earlier, along with the removal of the additional 25 per cent levy linked to Russian crude oil imports.
+Shares of auto ancillaries, textiles, chemicals, pharmaceutical and information technology companies surged up to 20 per cent in Tuesday’s trade after India and the US announced a trade deal.
+The sectors are seen as key beneficiaries of the cut in US tariffs on Indian goods to 18 per cent from 25 per cent earlier, along with the removal of the additional 25 per cent levy linked to Russian crude oil imports.

 Textile player Gokaldas Exports Ltd hit its 20 per cent upper circuit at Rs 696.10.
 K.P.R.
 Mill also hit its 20 per cent upper circuit at Rs 1,031.30.
 Welspun Living Ltd climbed 18.22 per cent to Rs 145.